Updated: May 6

 North America https://fismna2021.com

 Any North American magician who wants to qualify at their FISM continental contest from any of the following seven-member societies of FISM.

 List of all North American Member Societies of FISM:

 Club De Magie Du Québec https://www.festivaldemagie.ca/

 Society of American Magicians https://www.magicsam.com/

 Brief History of FISM

-The idea was accepted and plans proceeded for the first international magic convention which was cancelled in September 1939 when the Nazis invaded Poland and began World War II.
+The idea was accepted, and plans proceeded for the first international magic convention, cancelled in September 1939 when the Nazis invaded Poland and began World War II.